tomcam/metabuzz/docs/articles/vuepress/create-home-page.md

 yarn create vuepress
 ```

+> You get a beautiful-looking site with
+> excellent performance, a clean and functional layout,
+> and header-based search.

 ### Answer questions from the wizard

 You'll see a lot of output in the console, and then you'll be asked some questions.
 Here's an example.